moonshine-software/moon-vibe/README.md

 # 🚀 MoonVibe - MoonShine AI Admin Generator

-> **Generate beautiful Laravel admin panels with AI-powered schema creation**
+> **From idea to ready admin panel in 5 minutes.
+Seriously.**

-A powerful Laravel application that leverages artificial intelligence to automatically generate MoonShine admin panel schemas, resources, models, and migrations based on your project descriptions.
-Deploy working admin panels in minutes, not hours.
+Forget about days of admin panel development!
+MoonVibe is an AI-powered tool for instantly creating fully functional Laravel admin panels with MoonShine.
+Simply describe what your admin panel should be like - and get a complete solution with database, models, migrations, and beautiful interface.

 ## ✨ Quick Start